motdotla/dotenv/README.md

 ## Usage

-As early as possible in your application require dotenv and load the `.env` variables.
+As early as possible in your application require dotenv and load the `.env` variables:

 ```javascript
 var dotenv = require('dotenv');